zampat/neteye4/monitoring/monitoring-plugins/database/mssql/README.md

 **NetEye 3:** A dedicated Monarch Profile is installed automatically and imporable in section "profiles"

-**NetEye 4:** Default service templates are installed when [installing the monitoring templates for NetEye 4](../../../../doc/monitoring_templates.md)
+**NetEye 4:** Default service templates are installed when [installing the monitoring template library for NetEye 4](../../../../doc/monitoring_templates.md)

 ### Advanced plugin usage examples